emmabritton/kotlin-rust-guide/src/macros.md

 }
 ```

-The annotation macros will generate code for Structs like AutoValue does for classes.
+The annotation macros will generate code for Structs like AutoValue does for classes in Kotlin.

 Macros can generate Rust code at compile time or run and return a result at runtime like a method.

-Most programs don't need their own macros but will use ones from std or crates.
+Most programs don't need their own macros but will often use ones from std or crates.